Breakfast Lost Its Magic

 You have long sensed it coming.
-People no longer eat breakfast like a king, lunch like a prince and dinner like a pauper.
+People no longer eat breakfast like a king, lunch like a prince, or dinner like a pauper.
 Lately, skipping breakfast is an increasingly popular option to fit our busy schedules.
 When your only choices are limited to high-carb, processed foods loaded with extra sugar and extra calories, “no breakfast” seems like a good decision.

 The working economy has "working breakfast" in silence, the college students have "college breakfast" in a rush, the commuters take their "one-hand breakfast" on-the-go.
 We are seeing the many faces of breakfast as our present-day morning habits continue to evolve.
 Things are changing.
 What used to be the ideal good, healthy breakfast meal is now no more than a challenge for the food lovers.